Terms and Conditions

 7. ATTENDANCE, PUNCTUALITY, ABSENCES, ILLNESS

 For a child to succeed in the art of ballet, and to be comfortable during class, it is essential to attend class regularly.
 In the case of any absences, please notify the office by phone (092-725-2274) or email (email@example.com).
 In the event the phone is not answered, please leave a message.
 Make-up classes are allowed with an excused absence.
 Refunds will not be given in cases of absence, unless approved by the Director (please read article 8).
 Please inform the school if your child is to be late.
-To prevent injury, students arriving late will be asked to warm up by themselves in the classroom before joining class.
+To prevent injury, students arriving late will be asked to warm up by themselves before joining class.
 Alternatively, late students may be asked to observe the class.
 Please respect the teacher’s decision at this time.

 8. REIMBURSEMENT FOR LEAVE OF ABSENCE OR REDUCTION OF CLASSES